 This leaflet provides you with information that you will find useful during your stay.
 If you are not sure about anything in this leaflet please ask a member of staff.

-Adult Forensic Services at St Nicholas’ Hospital is located in Gosforth, Newcastle upon Tyne.
+Secure Care Services at St Nicholas’ Hospital is located in Gosforth, Newcastle upon Tyne.
 It consists of the Bamburgh Clinic (medium secure service) and Bede Ward (low secure service).
-Adult Forensic Services provides assessment and treatment for mental illness or personality disorders, for people who may have come into conflict with the law.
+Secure Care Services provides assessment and treatment for mental illness or personality disorders, for people who may have come into conflict with the law.

-There are 3 wards in the Bamburgh Clinic:
+There are four wards in the Bamburgh Clinic:

 Cuthbert Ward is the rehabilitation ward in the Bamburgh Clinic.